Finding scholarly information for your case study

 For more help creating a search plan see:

-For your previous assignment you may have used the Library catalogue or Google Scholar to find relevant information.
+For your previous assignment you may have used the Library Collection or Google Scholar to find relevant information.
 You can still use these to do some quick searches to help you understand your topic area.

-Library catalogue search example:
+Library collection search example:

 Tip: Use the 'Tweak my results' menu to limit your search to books or articles.